 The Martinos Center's dual mission includes translational research and technology development.
 The core technologies being developed and used at the center are magnetic resonance imaging (MRI) and spectroscopy (MRS), magnetoencephalography (MEG) and electroencephalograpy (EEG), near infra-red spectroscopy (NIRS) and diffuse optical tomography (DOT), Positron Emission Tomography (PET), electrophysiology, molecular imaging, and computational image analysis.
 A particular area of innovation at the Center is Multimodal Functional Neuroimaging which involves the integration of imaging technologies.
 We are also world leaders in the development of primate neuroimaging techniques.
 Major areas of research at the center include, psychiatric, neurologic and neurovascular disorders, basic and cognitive neuroscience, cardiovascular disease, cancer and more.
 With an extensive and expanding inventory of state-of-the-art imaging facilities, a world class team of investigators and collaborators, and important government, industry and private supporters, the Martinos Center is leading the way to new advances and applications in biomedical imaging.

-The mass spectrometry, proteomics, metabolomics and lipidomics facility at Beth Israel Deaconess Medical Center was established in 2004 led by Dr. John Asara and continues to grow rapidly.
-We provide excellent proteomics and metabolomics services with low prices and fast turnaround times.
+The mass spectrometry, proteomics, metabolomics and lipidomics facility at Beth Israel Lahey Health/Beth Israel Deaconess Medical Center was established in 2004 led by Dr. John Asara and continues to grow rapidly with expanding multi-omics services.
+We provide excellent proteomics, metabolomics and lipidomics services with low prices and fast turnaround times.
 We have cutting edge instruments operated at optimal sensitivity and work and publish with world class researchers.
-We also maintain an active internal cancer proteomics and metabolomics research program with collaborative efforts.
+We also maintain an active internal cancer proteomics and small molecule research program with collaborative efforts.
 Our expertise is in identifying and quantifying protein modifications and dynamic protein-protein interactions in addition to polar metabolomics profiling, flux analysis and lipidomics profiling.
 We accept collaborations from anywhere in the world and look forward to helping you and progressing your research to the next level.

 The FAS Center for Systems Biology Mass Spectrometry and Proteomics Resource Laboratory provides mass spectrometry and strategic consulting in Proteomics and Small Molecule analysis for Life Science and Chemistry researchers as well as others worldwide.
 This resource brings together the state-of-the-art expertise and instrumentation of the Microchemistry and Proteomics, CCB Mass Spectrometry, and Bauer Center Core laboratories, leveraging our breadth of experience to provide the best possible support for your research.